This jam comes together quite quickly with no cooking involved and the pairing of strawberries and grapefruit is a match made in heaven!

 P.S.
 Oh, and if you think you're seeing little piggy faces peering out from the right side of the second photo, have no fear; you're not going crazy or anything like that!
 They're just my French Piggy Croissant Rolls, so fun, be sure to check them out if you missed this post!

-1 ⅓ cups fresh grapefruit sections (roughly chopped), including juice (from about 2 medium size grapefruit)
+- 1 ⅓ cups fresh grapefruit sections roughly chopped, including juice (from about 2 medium-size grapefruits)

-2. Add grapefruit, zest, grapefruit, strawberries and sugar and stir until well combined.
+Add grapefruit, zest, grapefruit, strawberries, and sugar and stir until well combined.
 Place mixture in microwave and heat on high for 3 minutes.
 Stir again until sugar is quite dissolved.
-Repeat 3 minutes in microwave and stir for several minutes.
+Repeat 3 minutes in the microwave and stir for several minutes.
 Let stand for 10 minutes, stirring occasionally.

-4. Fill containers to within 1/2 inch of tops.
+Fill containers to within ½ inch of tops.
 Wipe off top edges of containers; cover with lids.
 Let stand at room temperature 24 hours.
 Marmalade is now ready to use.
 Store in refrigerator up to 3 weeks or freeze extra containers up to 1 year.
-Thaw in refrigerator before using.
+Thaw in the refrigerator before using.